terikon/cordova-plugin-photo-library-tester/README.md

     npm run copy-test-images:android:emulator
     npm run copy-test-images:android:device

-On iOS, go to iTunes, and sync test-images folder with device.
+On iOS, go to iTunes, and sync test-images folder with device, or use:

+    npm run copy-test-images:ios:simulator

 # Running